Hurricane Carmen: Meteorological history

 The origins of Hurricane Carmen can be traced to a weather disturbance over Africa during the middle of August 1974.
 The disturbance moved slowly westward with little convective activity initially, although upon entering the Atlantic Ocean, it spawned a tropical wave within the Intertropical Convergence Zone.
 The wave had intensified and broadened by August 25, and it eventually split into two components, the northernmost of which consolidated into an organized storm system.
 Moving westward, the system developed into a tropical depression on August 29, more than 200 mi east of Guadeloupe.
 Due to favorable outflow from an anticyclone nearby, the depression gradually strengthened as it moved through the Lesser Antilles.
 It attained tropical storm status on August 30, south of Puerto Rico, and was named Carmen by the National Hurricane Center.
 At first, the storm's proximity to Hispaniola prevented further strengthening, but by August 31, it had managed to intensify into a Category 1 hurricane on the Saffir–Simpson Hurricane Scale.
 As Carmen passed south of Jamaica, an eye feature briefly appeared.

 On September 1, the hurricane began to rapidly deepen over warm waters of the Caribbean Sea; by 18:00 Coordinated Universal Time (UTC), it had strengthened to Category 4 intensity.
 Continuing westward, the storm passed north of Swan Island later that day.
 Early on September 2, a double eyewall appeared on satellite imagery.
-Carmen's forward movement gradually slowed as the storm took a west by north direction, and it reached its initial peak intensity with maximum sustained winds of 150 mph (240 km/h), accompanied by a central barometric pressure of 928 mbar (hPa; 27.4 inHg).
+Carmen's forward movement gradually slowed as the storm took a west by north direction, and it reached its peak intensity with maximum sustained winds of 155 mph (250 km/h), accompanied by a central barometric pressure of 928 mbar (hPa; 27.4 inHg); in its hurricane reanalysis project, the NHC stated that Carmen may have peaked as a Category 5 hours earlier, although considerable uncertainties in Carmen's peak intensity prevented such an upgrade.
 Atmospheric steering currents became increasingly weaker, and Carmen slowed to a drift.
 Later on September 2, the hurricane made landfall on the Yucatán Peninsula; its northern jog spared Belize City from a direct hit.
 The storm's center passed a few miles north of Chetumal, Quintana Roo.

 The cyclone drifted inland, deteriorating to a tropical storm on September 3.
 About a day later, Carmen emerged into the Gulf of Mexico, where it nearly stalled.
 Turning northward, the storm regained hurricane strength on September 5.
 Carmen continued to strengthen and accelerated northward towards the United States Gulf Coast, reaching a forward speed of 12 mph; at 00:00 UTC on September 7, it once again became a Category 3 major hurricane.
-The storm then became a Category 4 hurricane again and reached its second peak intensity while located south of Louisiana; although the wind speeds were identical to that of its initial peak, the barometric pressure was slightly higher.
+The storm then became a Category 4 hurricane again and reached its second peak intensity while located south of Louisiana.
 Carmen weakened and veered westward before landfall, ultimately striking south-central Louisiana.
 After moving ashore, the hurricane quickly lost strength and late on September 9 degenerated into a tropical depression.
 The depression moved westward and soon dissipated over eastern Texas.